Currently Mexico is allowing tourists into the country but you should check the latest Covid restrictions before planning your trip

-- Mexico is generally cheap but touristy places like parts of Mexico City, Cancun and Chitchen Itza are grossly overpriced.
+- Mexico is generally cheap but touristy places like parts of Mexico City, Cancun, and Chichen Itza are grossly overpriced

-- Try and get out to Canoutes and sink holes, if you’ve never seen them before they are amazing; You can dive and swim in some.
+- Try and get out to Canute’s and sinkholes, if you’ve never seen them before they are amazing; You can dive and swim in some

-- Playa Del Carmen is a much better party option for travelers on a tight budget – Cancun charge American prices.
+- Playa Del Carmen is a much better party option for travelers on a tight budget – Cancun charges American prices

 - Be extra careful on the Metro in Mexico City – A fellow traveler I was with got pick-pocketed as we got off the train because he wasn’t being vigilant.
 (Stole his phone and wallet.)

-- When on the Pacific coast waves in the sea can reach huge swells, if you’r not a strong swimmer be careful.
+- When on the Pacific coast waves in the sea can reach huge swells, if you’re not a strong swimmer be careful

 - Some of the more famous attractions of Mexico will charge you over the odds.